An educator with experience teaching social

 While higher education personnel continue to be challenged in fostering student persistence, they are especially perplexed with how to promote higher persistence and retention rates among African American males.
-This qualitative research study sought to understand how African American male undergraduates persist at a predominantly white institution.
-Interactionalist theory (Tinto, 1975) and the Conceptual Model of Black Student Attrition (Bennett & Bean, 1984) were helpful in framing this study.
-I conducted semi-structured interviews to understand how a sample of African American males persisted in higher education, and employed the critical incident technique to learn about the obstacles these students encountered in their educational paths.
-After analyzing data, I produced seven themes: (1) exposure to a rigorous high school curriculum, (2) encouragement or inspiration is essential, (3) having a sense of motivation, (4) educational aspirations beyond a bachelor's degree, (5) involvement in campus-based organizations, (6) connecting with minority faculty and staff, and (7) determined to overcome obstacles.
-The findings from this study serve as a reference for higher education administrators, faculty, and professional staff with an interest in promoting undergraduate African American male persistence in higher education.
-The study can also aid parents and young African American males with aspirations to attend college; equipping them with tools for being successful in higher education environments.
+In this study, I sought to understand how African American male undergraduates persist at a predominantly white college.
+Interactionalist Theory (Tinto, 1975) and the Conceptual Model of Black Student Attrition (Bennett & Bean, 1984) were helpful in framing this study.
+I conducted semi-structured interviews to understand how 11 African American males were persisting in college.
+I also employed the critical incident technique to learn about the obstacles these students encountered in their educational paths.
+I produced these seven themes after analyzing the data: (1) exposure to a rigorous high school curriculum, (2) encouragement or inspiration is essential, (3) having a sense of motivation, (4) educational aspirations beyond a bachelor's degree, (5) involvement in campus-based organizations, (6) connecting with minority faculty and staff, and (7) determined to overcome obstacles.
+These findings serve as a reference for higher education administrators, faculty, and professional staff with an interest in promoting undergraduate African American male persistence in higher education.
+Important to me is how the findings can aid parents and young African American males with aspirations to attend college; equipping them with the necessary tools for being successful in evolving postsecondary learning environments.

 Factors of Persistence for African American Men in a Student Support Organization